 In 2015 Nicola founded the Literary Prize Data working group whose purpose initially was to assemble data on literary prizes in order to get a picture of how gender bias operates within the trade publishing ecosystem.
 (The $50,000 Half the World Global Literati Prize was established as a direct result.)
 The group’s interests have now grown to encompass other aspects of publishing and bias, though it is currently on hiatus.
 In 2016 she began #CripLit, an online community for writers with disabilities for which, with Alice Wong, she co-hosts a regular Twitter chat.

 Nicola, now a dual US/UK citizen, holds a PhD by Published Work from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
-Most of the time she is happily lost in the seventh century (writing the second novel about Hild, Menewood), emerging occasionally to enjoy a fercoious bout of wheelchair boxing, drink just the right amount of beer, and take enormous delight in everything.
+Most of the time she is happily lost in the seventh century (researching her ongoing series about Hild), emerging occasionally to enjoy a fercoious bout of wheelchair boxing, drink just the right amount of beer, and take enormous delight in everything.

 Signed, Personalised Books